ComputerScienceHouse/devcade-website/docs/Hardware/installing-dcu.md

 The preseed file installs the ssh-server, along with the following individual packages: `xinit xterm git build-essential wget openbox compton pulseaudio x11-xserver-utils`.

-The devcade launcher runs as an X11 application in Openbox, and runs Compton and pulseaudio.
+[devcade-onboard](https://github.com/computersciencehouse/devcade-onboard) runs as an X11 application in Openbox, and runs Compton and pulseaudio.
 There are also some useful build utilities.

 Apart from that, there are a number of auxiliary files: